 Season Summary: 1983

-By the start of the 1983 season the Seagulls had added former Melbourne player Tony Dullard, whose father Adrian had played with 'Town from 1950-53, and Greg Towns, formerly of Carlton and Footscray.
-Ian Fairley had been cleared to North Melbourne.
-A 97-point win at home against Werribee in the opening round and an 82-point win at Camberwell in round 5 added credence to Williamstown's expected rise up the ladder.
-However, two further losses convinced Hobbs that Oborne was not the right man to coach the Club and sacked him.
-Hobbs chose to relinquish the presidency in favour of Hannebery and took over the coaching role for the rest of the season while the Club looked for a new captain-coach.
+By the start of the 1983 season the Seagulls had added to the playing list 108-game Melbourne player Tony Dullard, whose father Adrian had coached and played with 'Town from 1950-53, and Greg Towns, formerly of Carlton and Footscray.
+Ian Fairley transferred to North Melbourne early in the season.
+A 97-point win at home against Werribee in the opening round (Mark Fotheringham 11 goals) signalled the Seagulls return to first division football and third spot on the ladder.
+A close two-point loss at Frankston and a 15-point defeat at Geelong West was followed by a twelve-goal drubbing at Coburg, despite Fotheringham booting eight majors.
+An 82-point win at Camberwell in round 5 (Fotheringham 13 goals) gave hope for a rise up the ladder.
+However, two further losses to Preston at Williamstown by 7 goals and Dandenong away by 16 points convinced President Hobbs that Rod Oborne was not the right man to coach the Club and promptly sacked him.
+Hobbs chose to relinquish the presidency in favour of Tony Hannebery and took over the coaching role for the rest of the season while the Club looked for a new captain-coach.
+A 90-point win at Waverley against the eventual wooden-spooner in round 9 (Fotheringham 8 goals) and a narrow 5-point loss to ladder-leader Port Melbourne the following week gave false hope, as seven consecutive defeats were to follow, three by more than ten goals, before victory in the final home-and-away game at home against Dandenong by 28 points (Fotheringham 8 goals).

-The Club's upheaval did not sit well with the players and the Seagulls won only four games for the season, remaining in 11th position.
-Relegation was never a threat because Waverley lost all 18 games.
-Despite the side's lack of success, Fotheringham kicked 108 goals - or 37.5 per cent of the team's total - to head the VFA list.
-He and Dullard also were selected in the VFA side that played the VAFA.
-Recruit ruckman Kim Kershaw, who had played with League clubs Richmond and Hawthorn, won the first of four consecutive best and fairest awards.
+The Club's upheaval over the removal of Oborne did not sit well with the players and the Seagulls won only four games for the season, finishing in 11th position.
+Relegation was never a threat because Waverley lost all 18 games, the first club to do so in first division since the partition of the competition in 1961.
+Despite the side's lack of success, Fotheringham kicked 108 goals to head the VFA list and also receive the Bert Hodge Memorial goalkicking award for the Club.
+First-year ruckman Kim Kershaw, who had played with League clubs Richmond and Hawthorn, won the first of four consecutive Andy Taylor Memorial best and fairest awards, from Tony Dullard and Glen Murphy.
+Kevin Sait ran equal third in the JJ Liston Trophy voting.
+Keith McKay was awarded the Bill 'Darkie' Raffle Memorial best clubman trophy.

-Perhaps the most encouraging aspects of season 1983 for Williamstown was the attendance of Footscray veteran Terry Wheeler at the club's last game of the year.
-Hobbs was keen to acquire him as a coach and president Hannebery, who had the business backing of the Williamstown community, took the next step in convincing him to take the job.
+Perhaps the most encouraging aspects of season 1983 for Williamstown was the attendance of 157-game Footscray veteran Terry Wheeler at the club's last game of the year.
+Hobbs was keen to acquire him as a coach and President Hannebery, who had the business backing of the Williamstown community, took the next step in convincing him to take the job and he was signed before the year was out.
 So well did Wheeler perform over the next five years that he returned to Footscray as senior coach in 1990.
 'Wheeler brought a new dimension to Williamstown Football Club as a real professional who would accept nothing less than the best about everything.
 There was a real change of atmosphere with Terry.
-He brought good footballers from AFL clubs, and probably the most significant step was when Barry Round was convinced to come to the Club', John Grieve reflected.
+He brought good footballers from VFL clubs, and probably the most significant step was when Barry Round was convinced to come to the Club (in 1986)', John Grieve reflected.

 1983 playing list before coach Rod Oborne was controversially sacked mid-season